 It is also worth noting that the outside temperature, wind, and position of your smoker (i.e. in the direct sun or in the shade) will affect the temperature inside your pellet smoker.

 These considerations aside, the next port of call when troubleshooting temperature fluctuations is your pellets.
 Poor quality pellets produce more ash.
 This means that the RTD probe struggles to get an accurate reading, prompting the Traeger to feed too many pellets into the firebox.

-It might also be worth checking the fire pot, heat diffuser and drip pan.
+It might also be worth checking the fire pot, heat diffuser, and drip pan.
 If these have corroded over time, hot spots and oxygen flow changes could be causing spikes in heat.
-This is unlikely to be an issue if your Traeger is brand new.
+This is unlikely to be an issue if your Traeger is brand new though.

 The RTD probe itself could also be the culprit.
 A test against a reliable digital thermometer should be able to determine if this is the problem.

 Another trick is to check if your pellets are moving smoothly into the auger.
 Some Traeger owners report that, at times, the pellets don’t move freely into the auger from the pellet box.
 Suddenly you see the temperature dropping.
 A simple redistribution of the pellets in the pellet box should solve this problem.

 Keeping your Traeger clean is the best way to keep it running well and prevent issues from cropping up.